kusimo/quick-download-button/README.md

 To display download button only use the code as follow [custom_download title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]

-# Display file size manually
-The plugin can calculate the file size for you by enter 1 in filesize value.
-You don't need to enter it manually but in case, enter the file size value in the filesize attribute like below.

-[custom_download filesize="4.5MB" title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]
+# Use external URL
+To use external url, add url_external attribute [custom_download title="Download" url_external="https://google.com"]

 # Auto calculate file size.
 To let the plugin generate file size, make sure the file is in the WordPress upload directory e.g wp-content/upload and change filesize value to 1 like below

 [custom_download filesize="1" title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]

+# Display file size manually
+The plugin can calculate the file size for you by enter 1 in filesize value.
+You don't have to enter it manually but in case, enter the file size value in the filesize attribute like below.

+[custom_download filesize="14.5MB" title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]

 # Show file extention icon
 To show file extension icon, set extension value to 1